Welcome

 • Many homes have suspended timber floors which can be cold and draughty.
 Installing floor insulation beneath can control the draughts while keeping your floors comfortably warm underfoot.

-• Insulated doors and double-glazed windows will improve your energy efficiency, but if you’ve already draught-proofed the difference will probably be small compared to the significant cost of the work.
+• Insulated doors and double-glazed windows will improve your energy efficiency.
+However, if you’ve already draught-proofed then the difference will be small compared to the significant cost of the work.
 We’d recommend the other measures above in preference to doors and windows, unless you’re suffering problems with condensation, which double-glazing will help with.